 The present study assessed the applicability of zebrafish embryos as a novel vertebrate animal model for investigating biomaterial-associated infection.
 Microinjection technique has been commonly used to inject different bacterial species into zebrafish embryos to cause infection22,26,27,30,36.
 Using the procedure depicted in Figure 1, S. aureus alone or together with 10 µm PS microspheres (PS10) were injected into the muscle tissue of zebrafish embryos in the present study.
 Intramuscular injection of S. aureus caused dose-dependent infection in embryos (Figure 2).
 The doses injected were close to the aimed challenge doses (Day 0 in Figure 2).
 Only minor variations within groups were observed.
 Embryos injected with high challenge doses showed variable infection progression at 1 d and 2 d post injection (Figure 2, 6000 and 2000 CFU).
 The injected S. aureus either were eradicated or had proliferated and subsequently established high levels of infection within the embryos.
 This is similar to the reported progression of S. aureus infection after intravenous injection into zebrafish embryos26.
 Embryos injected with low challenge doses of S. aureus cleared the bacteria (Figure 2, 600 and 200 CFU).
 These results indicated that the challenge dose of S. aureus strongly influences their infection progression in zebrafish embryos.

 Co-injection of bacteria and microspheres resulted in higher numbers of bacteria injected than injection of bacteria only (data not shown).
-By preparing the bacterial inoculum for the bacteria-only injections at a higher concentration (approximately 1.5 times higher) than in the bacteria-microspheres suspension, we were able to overcome the difference in numbers of CFU injected.
+By preparing the bacterial inoculum for the “Bacteria-only”“Bacteria-only” injections at a higher concentration (approximately 1.5 times higher) than in the Bacteria-Microspheres suspension, we were able to overcome the difference in numbers of CFU injected.
 This way, it is possible to inject similar numbers of bacteria into embryos in the presence and in the absence of PS10 (day 0, Figure 3).
 The numbers of microspheres per injection varied.
 As an example, in one of our experiments, half of the embryos received 1 to 2 microspheres per injection (12 out of 25 embryos in the S. aureus + PS10 group), some received 3 to 4 (8 out of 25 embryos) and a few receiving 5 to 7 microspheres (5 out of 25 embryos).
 Such variations however did not influence the levels of the provoked cellular responses as reported in a previous study33.